EmmyLua/emmylua.github.io/rst/annotations/array.rst

         local list = {}

         local car = list[1]
-        -- car. and you'll see completion
+        -- start typing car. and you'll see the completion

         for i, car in ipairs(list) do
-            -- car. and you'll see completion
+            -- start typing car. and you'll see the completion end
-        end

 .. seealso::